Mortgage: United Kingdom

 The mortgage industry of the United Kingdom has traditionally been dominated by building societies, but from the 1970s the share of the new mortgage loans market held by building societies has declined substantially.
 Between 1977 and 1987, the share fell from 96% to 66% while that of banks and other institutions rose from 3% to 36%.
+(The figures have since changed further in favour of banks in part due to demutualisation.)
 There are currently over 200 significant separate financial organizations supplying mortgage loans to house buyers in Britain.
 The major lenders include building societies, banks, specialized mortgage corporations, insurance companies, and pension funds.

 In the UK variable-rate mortgages are more common than in the United States.
 This is in part because mortgage loan financing relies less on fixed income securitized assets (such as mortgage-backed securities) than in the United States, Denmark, and Germany, and more on retail savings deposits like Australia and Spain.
 Thus, lenders prefer variable-rate mortgages to fixed rate ones and whole-of-term fixed rate mortgages are generally not available.
 Nevertheless, in recent years fixing the rate of the mortgage for short periods has become popular and the initial two, three, five and, occasionally, ten years of a mortgage can be fixed.
 From 2007 to the beginning of 2013 between 50% and 83% of new mortgages had initial periods fixed in this way.

 Home ownership rates are comparable to the United States, but overall default rates are lower.
 Prepayment penalties during a fixed rate period are common, whilst the United States has discouraged their use.
 Like other European countries and the rest of the world, but unlike most of the United States, mortgages loans are usually not nonrecourse debt, meaning debtors are liable for any loan deficiencies after foreclosure.

 The customer-facing aspects of the residential mortgage sector are regulated by the Financial Conduct Authority (FCA), and lenders' financial probity is overseen by a separate regulator, the Prudential Regulation Authority (PRA) which is part of the Bank of England.
-The FCA and PRA were established in 2013 with the aim of responding to criticism of regulatory failings highlighted by the financial crisis of 2007–2008 and its aftermath.
+The FCA and PRA were established in 2013 with the aim of responding to criticism of regulatory failings highlighted by the 2008 financial crisis and its aftermath.